Elastic deformations driven by non-uniform lubrication flows: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the ISRAEL SCIENCE FOUNDATION (grant No. 512/12, 1698/12 and 181/13).
-M.B. gratefully acknowledges support by FP7 Marie Curie Career Integration Grant no. PCIG09-GA-2011-293576.
-S.R. is supported in part by a Technion fellowship from the Lady Davis Foundation.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Programme, grant agreement no. 678734 (MetamorphChip).
+We gratefully acknowledge support by the Israel Science Foundation (grant no. 818/13).
+S.R. was supported in part by a Technion fellowship from the Lady Davis Foundation.